INeoBYTEI/pa1414_studybuddy/README.md

 # Prerequisites
 1. Node.js v18.17.1 or newer
-2. Ubuntu terminal
+2. Ubuntu or Bash terminal

 # Step-by-Step Setup
 ## Step 1:
-Download the project file and place it in a directory that your Ubuntu terminal can access.
+Download the project file and place it in a directory that your terminal can access.
+Change the 'dot.env' file in the backend folder to just '.env': \

 ## Step 2:
 In your terminal, place yourself in the project's file directory.